Easterly Government Properties (NYSE:DEA) Issues FY24 Earnings Guidance

 Easterly Government Properties (NYSE:DEA – Get Free Report) updated its FY24 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $1.15-1.17 for the period, compared to the consensus earnings per share estimate of $1.15.
+The company provided EPS guidance of $1.15-1.17 for the period, compared to the consensus EPS estimate of $1.15.
 Easterly Government Properties also updated its FY 2024 guidance to 1.150-1.170 EPS.

-Separately, StockNews.com lowered shares of Easterly Government Properties from a hold rating to a sell rating in a research note on Monday, July 29th.
+Separately, StockNews.com downgraded shares of Easterly Government Properties from a hold rating to a sell rating in a report on Monday, July 29th.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, August 13th.
-Shareholders of record on Thursday, August 1st will be issued a $0.265 dividend.
-This represents a $1.06 annualized dividend and a yield of 7.85%.
-The ex-dividend date of this dividend is Thursday, August 1st.
-Easterly Government Properties’s payout ratio is 530.00%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, August 13th.
+Stockholders of record on Thursday, August 1st will be paid a dividend of $0.265 per share.
+The ex-dividend date is Thursday, August 1st.
+This represents a $1.06 annualized dividend and a dividend yield of 7.85%.
+Easterly Government Properties’s dividend payout ratio is currently 530.00%.

 About Easterly Government Properties